 - For plants with large root systems, like fruit trees, or artichokes, raised beds are not the best option because they are not deep enough.
 Shallow beds can be especially harmful to plants with large or elaborate roots.

 - Creating raised beds can cut down on your overall garden space.
 If you plant in-ground, there is no limit, aside from property boundaries, to the space you can use for gardening.

 - Planting in-ground is typically much cheaper than creating raised bed garden areas.

-- In-ground growing offers more gardening space, which is especially helpful when using odd-shaped areas on your property.
+- In-ground growing offers more gardening space, which is especially helpful when using odd-shaped areas of your outdoor space.

-- If you have rich, healthy, well-draining soil, there’s no need to go through all the work of building raised beds, as planting directly in the ground is a much easier undertaking.
-All you need to do is add a light amount of fertilizer and amend with compost between growing seasons.
+- If you have healthy, well-draining, rich soil, there’s no need to spend a lot of time and energy building raised beds, as planting directly in the ground is a much easier undertaking.
+All you need to do is add a light amount of fertilizer and soil amendments with compost between growing seasons.

 - Large-scale gardeners and commercial growers usually enjoy in-ground gardening over raised beds.
 Using machine operated plows and tractors are impossible with raised beds.